SaiDeepthi-22/emotion-aware-academic-mentor/README.md

-# 🎓 Emotion-Aware GenAI Mentor
+# 🎓 GenAI Academic Mentor

 An intelligent **Streamlit-based academic mentor** that adapts explanations based on a student's **emotional state** such as confusion, stress, confidence, or normal understanding.